Cowichan Bay: Tourism

 The village of Cowichan Bay is a tourist attraction in the summer.
 The community began a transformation in 2004 when Jonathan Knight opened a European inspired bakery at the centre of the seaside village.
 His success spawned other businesses to open in the bay; an organic clothing store; a local-made cheese shop; an old-style homemade ice-cream parlour; an upscale restaurant; a pottery shop run by a local artisan; as well as many other eateries and knick-knack shops.
 Cowichan Bay offers visitors a chance to see their wildlife through kayak tours and rentals and whalewatching tours.
 Depending on the time of year it is not uncommon to see bald eagles, seals, herons or other wildlife in the area.

 South Cowichan Lawn Tennis Club

 South Cowichan Lawn Tennis Club was founded in 1887.
 It is one of the oldest lawn tennis clubs in the world and the oldest lawn tennis club in Canada.

 Economy

-A noted deepwater port where tankers and container ships can still be seen at anchor regularly, Cowichan Bay has been plagued by derelicts abandoned at anchor and left to rot — most notably the fuel-filled Dominion, which dragged anchor during a winter storm before being towed away for scrap after a 5-year period, and the replica Beaver, which replaced her, towed in by the same tug that removed the derelict Dominion.
+A noted deep-water port where tankers and container ships can still be seen at anchor regularly, Cowichan Bay has been plagued by derelicts abandoned at anchor and left to rot — most notably the fuel-filled Dominion, which dragged anchor during a winter storm before being towed away for scrap after a 5-year period, and the replica Beaver, which replaced her, towed in by the same tug that removed the derelict Dominion.

 Cowichan Bay's former economic base is declining, but being replaced with more recreational water activities, a revived interest in boatbuilding, an appreciation for the history and ecology of the Bay, and tourism.